Marian Anderson Award

 Guidelines of The Marian Anderson Award

-The Selection Committee of Sarah Billinghurst, JoAnn Falletta, Patricia Racette, Marietta Simpson, and Frederica von Stade will review and select the recipient of the Marian Anderson Award.
+The Selection Committee will review and select the recipient of the Marian Anderson Award.
 Artists are nominated by opera companies, orchestral and choral organizations, agents, professional music critics and other organizations across the country.
-The cash award, to be provided once every two years, comes from the Marian Anderson Award Fund at The Fairfield County Community Foundation.
+A cash award of $10,000.00 comes from the Marian Anderson Award Fund at the Fairfield County Community Foundation.

 To Submit an Artist for the Marian Anderson Award